The Ultimate Guide to Renting

 There's nothing more stressful than trying to find a home while under a time constraint.
 Ensure that you give yourself enough time to look for rental units.

 It's always best to keep in mind that you'll need time to search for listings, contact the landlords, view the rental unit, and gather paperwork to apply.
-According to Zumper, it's best to give yourself 1-2 months before your desired move-in date to search for a rental.
+It's best to give yourself 1-2 months before your desired move-in date to search for a rental.

 Searching too early- 3 months or more in advance, might mean that most listings won't be available by your expected move-in date.
 If you rental hunt too late- less than a month in advance, you might face limited availability or rental options.
 Giving yourself enough time to find a rental property will raise the chances of finding a unit you love.